xinwenfu/mitmproxy-get/README.md

 mitmproxy
 ```
 mitmproxy can be stopped by press Ctrl+c, then press y.

+# MITM against HTTP

+Let’s test if mitmproxy can monitor HTTP flows.
+Open a web browser from a separate machine (e.g., your host computer).
+Don’t use the VM which runs mitmproxy because the [PREROUTING](https://serverfault.com/a/977515) table only redirects traffic from outside.
+Visit http://<host ip>/test_get.php?Temperature=21&Humidity=20 and you will see the traffic in the mitmproxy console.

 This project requires the installation of adafruit/DHT sensor library within PlatformIO and apache web server at Ubuntu VM.
 The firmware sends DHT11/DHT22 data to a web server, whose IP address is hard-coded into the code.
 Therefore, an apache web server shall be installed at Ubuntu VM.